ohir/toggler/README.md

 ### traps and remedies

-- Handler methods may not (should not) even transitively `await`.
-To interface with asyc code you may eg. push changes to a _Stream_ instead.
+- This library is synchronous so your handler methods must complete fast.
+Any interface with async code should be done via a proper state cycle and in a separate Isolate.

 - While fixing state you must either avoid calling your Model setters that would subsequently register in this very Toggler (effecting in an internal race, or worse: a loop).
-If you can't avoid it, you should get the live object on `hold` before such mutation then `release` it after (at last before returning from `fix`).
+If you can't avoid it, you should get the live object on `hold` before such mutation then `resume` it after (at last before returning from `fix`).